iceamdeveloper/iceam/wp-content/plugins/bp-profile-search/readme.txt

 == Changelog ==

+= 5.2.4 =
+* Last version to support old form templates, see [New form template structure](https://dontdream.it/new-form-template-structure/)
+* Fixed bug with quotes in *users* and *usermeta* searches = 5.2.3 =
+* Fixed bug preventing adding new search fields with Firefox
+* Minor changes to the form builder UI
 = 5.2.2 =
 * Improved the form builder UI
 * Added workaround to prevent conflict with *WC Vendors Marketplace*